 The Missing Chevalier

 This article discusses the lives of French and English nobility.
-Out of respect for the people who fought on the right side in the French Revolution, some dying, others risking their lives, knowing that future generations would live freer lives under the Republic than they had under a monarchy; and for the people who fought in the barricades in 1848 for the right reasons; and for the people of Réunion, who suffered under the barbarity of slavery, titles of nobility will be included but not glorified.
+Out of respect for the people who fought on the right side in the French Revolution, some dying, others risking their lives, knowing that future generations would live freer lives under the Republic than they had under a monarchy; and for the people who fought in the barricades in 1848 for the right reasons; and for the people of Réunion, who suffered under the barbarity of slavery, those who held titles of nobility will not be glorified in this article.

 A Reason to Search

-In late 2014 I was notified by the company that did my DNA testing that my family tree could be migrated to another site as this one would no longer be supporting family trees.
+In late 2014 I was notified by the company that did my DNA testing that family trees would no longer be supported, but that they could be migrated to another site.
 I thought that was interesting because I didn’t have a family tree.
-Why don’t I have a family tree?
+Why didn’t I have a family tree?
 Thinking it would be fairly easy, I proceeded to fill out what I knew of my recent ancestors.
 Indeed, when distant ancestors weren’t automatically populated in my tree I was usually able to find information on other websites.
-People had done a lot of work for me already.
+People had already done a lot of work for me.
 There was just one conspicuously missing part of my tree.
 And it wasn’t even very far back.

 I didn’t grow up knowing my father or his parents.
 My parents divorced when I was six and I didn’t see my dad for several years until he had a layover in Minneapolis when I was fourteen.
 It was a very short visit and I haven’t seen him since, although I’ve occasionally kept up with him over email and, later, instant messages.